 Ferol Carytsas graduated from the University of Florida with a M.M. in music education after receiving an Undergraduate Diploma in viola performance from Longy School of Music and a B.A. in music with a minor in psychology from Florida State University.
 She is currently the Undergraduate Certificate Advisor and an adjunct lecturer with the UF Center for Arts in Medicine.
 In addition, she is the Volunteer Coordinator at UF Health Shands Arts in Medicine and remains an active musician.
 She has completed the Undergraduate Certificate in Arts in Healthcare and has co-authored the article, The effects of arts-in-medicine programming on the medical-surgical work environment.
 She is also on the Board of Directors for the National Organization for Arts in Health (NOAH).

-Recently retired, Dr. Delfino was a UF faculty member for 32 years, served as a Department Chairman for 11 years, and taught Honors courses in Environmental Science and Public Health Engineering.
-Prior to coming to UF, he was a faculty member at the University of Wisconsin and the U.S. Air Force Academy, and also taught part-time at the University of Colorado-Colorado Springs and the Illinois Institute of Technology in Chicago.
-This course will be of interest to students in pre-med, public health, environmental sciences and engineering, wildlife ecology, natural resources, agriculture, biological sciences, toxicology and sustainability
+Dr. Delfino was an active UF faculty member for 32 years, served as a Department Chairman for 11 years, and taught Honors courses covering Environmental Science and Public Health Engineering.
+He taught previous (Un)Common Reading Book courses in Fall 2016 and 2017.
+Before UF, he was a faculty member at the University of Wisconsin and the U.S. Air Force Academy.
+Contact: email@example.com

 Dr. Fanucci is a Professor in the Chemistry Department whose research focus is on using magnetic resonance spectroscopy to understand macromolecular motion related to function and disease.
 She commonly teaches both biochemistry and physical chemistry based courses at both the undergraduate and graduate level.
 However, she has always had a love for the history of science and was inspired by early readings (while in 5th and 6th grade) on Leonardo DiVinci and M.C.Escher.
 Her undergraduate studies were performed at a Jesuit Institution where a deep respect and support for a liberal arts education were engrained.
 Books such as this connect the Physical Sciences to the world in which we live and provide insights into the impacts of science on current day political, cultural and societal issues.